imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/angular.md

 Before the SDK can be used, let's learn about and obtain the requisite initialization parameters:

 * `urlEndpoint` is a required parameter.
 This can be obtained from the [URL-endpoint section](https://imagekit.io/dashboard/url-endpoints) or the [developer section](https://imagekit.io/dashboard/developer/api-keys) on your ImageKit dashboard.
-* `publicKey` and `authenticationEndpoint` parameters are optional and only needed if you want to use the SDK for client-side file upload.
-These can be obtained from the [developer section](https://imagekit.io/dashboard/developer/api-keys) on your ImageKit dashboard.
+* `publicKey` and `authenticator` parameters are optional and only needed if you want to use the SDK for client-side file upload. `publicKey` can be obtained from the [Developer section](https://imagekit.io/dashboard/developer/api-keys) on your ImageKit dashboard.
+* `authenticator` expects an asynchronous function that resolves with an object containing the necessary security parameters i.e signature, token, and expire.

 > Note: Do not include your [private key](https://docs.imagekit.io/api-reference/api-introduction/api-keys#private-key) in any client-side code.